SiDB Gate Designer

 std::vector<Lyt> fiction::design_sidb_gates(const Lyt &skeleton, const std::vector<TT> &spec, const design_sidb_gates_params<cell<Lyt>> &params = {}, design_sidb_gates_stats *stats = nullptr) noexcept

 The SiDB Gate Designer designs SiDB gate implementations based on a specified Boolean function, a skeleton layout (can hold defects), canvas size, and a predetermined number of canvas SiDBs.
-Two different design modes are implemented: exhaustive and random design.
+Three different design modes are implemented: quickcell, exhaustive and random design.

 The exhaustive design is composed of three steps: